Recap / Neon Genesis Evangelion Episode 22 "Don't be"

 Back in NERV for another sync test, Asuka's rate has declined even further.
-Misato tells Ritsuko that Asuka is having her period, but she dismisses it and says the problem must be something deeper, and considers finding a replacement core for Unit-02.
+Misato tells Ritsuko that Asuka is having her period, but she dismisses it and says the problem must be something deeper and subconscious, and considers finding a replacement core for Unit-02.
 After the test, Misato sits down in the cafeteria to chat with Ritsuko, but it is clear that their old friendship is at an all-time low.
 Misato tells her that the situation at home between Asuka and Shinji is at the breaking point and she contemplates having the three of them go their separate ways instead of living together.
 "Is this the end of your merry game of house?" asks Risuko with a just a hint of viciousness.
 Misato snaps back that it comes from someone who lives alone with a bunch of cats, at which Ritsuko gets miffed, and Misato quickly utters a half-hearted apology.

 In a bathroom, Asuka laments having to go through her period when she "doesn't even want kids."
 Heading back, she runs into Rei in an elevator.
 After a long period of uncomfortable silence, Rei tells her that the Evas have souls and her Eva won’t move if she continues to block it out.
 Refusing to be helped by Rei, Asuka ridicules the notion, and changes the subject by attacking Rei, mocking her "doll-like" obedience, asking her if she would die for Gendo if told to do so.
 When Rei nonchalantly answers that she indeed would, Asuka becomes furious, slaps her, and storms out the elevator.

 Inside the school, Kensuke and Hikari takes a grim around look at the many empty seats in the classroom.
 Kensuke notices that Toji is still in the hospital, and they haven't seen neither Shinji, Asuka, or Rei in ages.
 "I guess it's gotten so serious they can't come to school anymore," he says resignedly.